Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 Thrift and Protocol Buffers (protobuf) are binary encoding libraries that solve a few of the issues that JSON, XML, and CSV have.

-Let\'s take this JSON data and encode it in Thrift\'s schema language, IDL.
+Let's take this JSON data and encode it in Thrift's schema language, IDL.

 ```json